podcast

 Experiencing My Brain

-Experiencing My Brain Episode 14.
+Episode 14.
 Riding The Waves Of Brain Injury.
 Discussion With Venesuia

 This impromptu recording with Venesuia is short but so full of important ideas and perspective.
-I am thankful that we were able to capture this TBI centric discussion. - - - Experiencing My Brain is a podcast devoted to detailed discussion with brain injury survivors about their experiences, problems, and ways that they have found to navigate their lives.
+I am thankful that we were able to capture this TBI centric discussion.- - -Experiencing My Brain is a podcast devoted to detailed discussion with brain injury survivors about their experiences, problems, and ways that they have found to navigate their lives.
 These stories are important to help the non brain injured world make sense of the problems that come with brain injury.

 2022-12-01